sensorario/docker-elasticsearch/README.md

 ## Introduction

 ES provides a REST interface to read and write data.
 In this repository I'll list a couple of snippet or information to start to play with ES.

+## Install with docker

 We'll use ES inside a docker machine.

 First of all pull docker image: